pushrocks/smartdata/README.md

 ## TypeScript
 How does TypeScript play into this?
-Since you define your classes in TapeScript and types flow through smartdata in a generic way you should get all the Intellisense and type checking you love when using smartdata. smartdata itself also bundles typings.
+Since you define your classes in TypeScript and types flow through smartdata in a generic way you should get all the Intellisense and type checking you love when using smartdata. smartdata itself also bundles typings.
-So you don't need to install any additional types whenimporting smartdata.
+So you don't need to install any additional types when importing smartdata.

 [![npm](https://push.rocks/assets/repo-header.svg)](https://push.rocks)